tfsojon/bairaktaris-de/content/english/cv.md

   title: "Accomplishments"
   block:
     - title: "03/04/2016"
-      content: "Transfer of a 17-year-old boy with severe heart failure by using transportable ECMO from Onassis Heart Center Athens to the University Hospital of Hannover.
+      content: "Transfer of a 17-year-old boy with severe heart failure using transportable ECMO from Onassis Heart Center Athens to the University Hospital of Hannover.
 The boy underwent heart transplantation at a later date."
 ---